 Keith A. Bentley co-founded our Company and has served as a director since our inception in 1984.
 He previously served as the Company's President from 1984 to 1995 and as the Chief Executive Officer from 1984 to 2000.
-He currently serves as Chief Technology Officer, a position he has held since 2000.
+He most recently served as our Chief Technology Officer until early 2023, a position he held since 2000.
+He is currently employed by the Company in the role of Technology Advisor.
 He holds a Bachelor's degree in Electrical Engineering from the University of Delaware and an M.S. in Electrical Engineering from the University of Florida.

-We believe that Mr. Bentley is qualified to serve as a member of our Board of Directors due to the perspective and experience he brings as one of our cofounders and our Chief Technology Officer, and his experience in the software industry, especially as it relates to our technology and solutions.
+We believe that Mr. Bentley is qualified to serve as a member of our Board of Directors due to the perspective and experience he brings as one of our co-founders and our former Chief Technology Officer, and his experience in the software industry, especially as it relates to our technology and solutions.

 Barry J. Bentley, Ph.D. co-founded our Company and has served as a director since 1984 and as an executive officer from 1984 through 2019.
-From September 1984 to June 1996, Dr. Bentley served as Chairman of our Board of Directors.
+From September 1984 to June 1996, Dr. Bentley served as Chairperson of our Board of Directors.
 Prior to co-founding our Company, in 1979, he co-founded and served as Vice President of Dynamic Solutions Corporation, a software firm.
 Dr. Bentley is one of the originators of MicroStation and was continuously involved in the planning and development of our software solutions and technology since our inception through 2019.
 He holds a Bachelor's degree in Chemical Engineering from the University of Delaware and an M.S. and Ph.D. in Chemical Engineering from the California Institute of Technology.